Lucyyyr/Eyetracking_EL_Science/README.md

 **Step 3 — flow:**

-1. Click **Allow Camera & Begin**
+1. Click **Allow Camera & Begin** — the MediaPipe face mesh model loads immediately (a one-time download ~10 MB; subsequent sessions use the browser cache).
-2. Get your head inside the green box on the position-check screen, then click **Continue**
+2. Position your head inside the green box on the camera preview screen.
+A white rectangle shows the detected face boundary; the status message turns green when your face is fully inside the box.
+Click **Continue** when ready (clicking before positioning is also allowed — the face check is advisory).
 3. Calibration runs in two click rounds (~30 s total):
-    1. **Static round** (head centered): 13 red crosses appear one at a time.
-Click each cross center while looking at it.
-After each click, the cross stays visible for 1 second — keep looking at it during that hold so the tracker can collect extra training samples.
+    - **Static round** (13 targets): red crosses appear one at a time across the screen.
+Click each cross while looking at it.
+After the click the cross stays for 1 s — keep looking during that hold so the tracker can collect extra training samples.
-    2. **Edge-check round** (head re-centered): 4 corner click targets, same click-then-hold flow.
+    - **Edge-check round** (4 corner targets): same click-then-hold flow at the screen corners.

-    The previous head-pose / head-position rounds were dropped: the regression now uses a WebGazer-style 6-input pupil-only model (bias + linear pupil + quadratic pupil terms), so head-movement training samples no longer carry any information the model can use.
-Head pose is still tracked every frame and exported in the CSV — it's just not a regression input.
-4. Validation (WebGazer-style accuracy scoring): 8 deterministic targets, shuffled per session, with a brief gap between points.
-Each cross is shown for 5 seconds; every valid frame during that window is scored against a 10 % acceptance ring, and per-point accuracy is the fraction of frames inside the ring.
-The cross turns green whenever your gaze is currently inside the ring (live visual feedback only — the score window keeps running).
-During validation your gaze is shown as a fading heatmap so fixations build clear hotspots while old trails decay.
+4. **Validation** (8 shuffled targets): each cross is shown for 5 s.
+Every valid frame is scored against a 10 % acceptance ring; per-point accuracy is the fraction of frames inside the ring.
+The cross turns green when your gaze is currently inside the ring (live feedback only).
+A fading heatmap shows gaze during validation so fixations build as warm hotspots.
-5. After all points, the session-mean accuracy must be at least 75 %; otherwise the score is shown briefly and calibration restarts automatically from the static round.
+5. After all 8 points the session-mean accuracy is computed:
+    - **≥ 75 %** — passes automatically; click **Continue** to proceed.
+    - **< 75 %** — shows the accuracy and offers two options: **Restart calibration** (recommended) or **Proceed with current calibration** (use if the accuracy is borderline and re-doing is impractical).
-6. Choose a condition (Text Only or Text + Picture)
+6. Choose a condition (**Text + Emoji** or **Text + Picture**).
-7. Participant reads the 10-page story; pages auto-advance every 5 seconds
+7. Participant reads the 10-page story; pages auto-advance after a fixed duration.
-8. Click **Download Gaze Data** at the end to save the CSV
+8. Click **Download Gaze Data** at the end to save the CSV.

 ---